microsoft/TypeScript-Node-Starter/README.md

 ### Summary of `.d.ts` management
 In general if you stick to the following steps you should have minimal `.d.ts` issues;
 1. After installing any npm package as a dependency or dev dependency, immediately try to install the `.d.ts` file via `@types`.
-2. If the library has a `.d.ts` file on DefinitelyTyped, the install will succeed and you are done.
+2. If the library has a `.d.ts` file on DefinitelyTyped, the installation will succeed, and you are done.
 If the install fails because the package doesn't exist, continue to step 3.
 3. Make sure you project is [configured for supplying your own `d.ts` files](#setting-up-typescript-to-look-for-dts-files-in-another-folder)
 4. Try to [generate a `.d.ts` file with dts-gen](#using-dts-gen).